-The Halton Regional Police Services Board is a seven member board that provides civilian oversight of the Halton Regional Police Service.
+The Halton Regional Police Services Board is a seven member civilian board that provides strategic governance of the Halton Regional Police Service.
 It is a provincially mandated legal entity that operates independently from Regional or Municipal Council.
-As such, it is the Board’s responsibility to ensure the residents of Region of Halton receive adequate and effective police services in accordance with policing standards issued by the Province.
+As such, it is the Board’s responsibility to ensure the residents of Halton Region receive adequate and effective police services in accordance with policing standards issued by the Province.
 In essence, the Board is the trustee of public interest regarding the provision of all police services in the community.

 The Board exercises its governance and oversight functions through the development of policies.
 The Chief of Police reports to and is directly accountable to the Police Services Board for adherence to and compliance with the Board's policies.